I met a traveler from an antique land,Percy Bysshe Shelley (1792–1822), “Ozymandias,” 1818

 3.3 Blade Design – Laminated Construction: While extra-hard steel cuts a long time, it can be brittle making a blade fragile, which is why Western chisels, with their homogeneous construction, must be made softer to prevent them from breaking.
 In professional-grade Japanese chisels, the hard steel cutting layer is skillfully forge-weld laminated by hand to the blade’s body comprised of a softer low-carbon steel or iron called “jigane” that protects the extra-hard steel cutting layer from snapping in half while still being easy to sharpen.

-Our blacksmiths do not use inferior pre-laminated steel, despite its convenience.
+Our blacksmiths do not use inferior pre-laminated steel, despite its convenience and economical advantages.

 There are other design and fabrication details characteristic of professional-grade tools which we will not delve into here.

 Don’t let the discussion above discourage Gentle Reader from using our tools even if you aren’t a professional woodworker because, while tools are terribly vain and frequently gossips, so long as you let them cut wood, they are happy regardless of the user’s profession.
 And for those who use chisels, planes and knives for the joy it brings, as I do now, the extra sharpness and edge-retention capability, and the satisfying feeling found sharpening them will increase the pleasure you enjoy when woodworking.